2018 Application is Currently Closed

 - Able to display the maturity required to succeed on a year-long international exchange program,

-- Able to begin the program of study in the United States in the fall of 2017,
+- Able to begin the program in the United States in July of 2018,

-- Able to receive and maintain a U.S. J-1 Exchange Visitor Category Visa.
+- Eligible to receive a U.S. J-1 Exchange Visitor non-immigrant category visa.

 The Year of Exchange in America for Russians program provides outstanding Russian students a unique opportunity to study for one year at U.S. institutions of higher education, to engage with local communities in sustained and meaningful dialogue, to educate Americans about Russia's history and culture, and to gain a new, nuanced understanding of American society.
 The program also aims to strengthen each participant's English skills and subject knowledge.
 Participants take undergraduate level courses in their major fields of study, American studies, and a wide range of electives that offer the opportunity to explore new disciplines.
 All fellows arrive in their host communities one month prior to the beginning of their academic year.
 During this period, they are placed with host families.
 At the end of their first month in the U.S., students move to on-campus residence halls.
 The YEAR Program is fully funded, covering tuition, housing, international travel, medical insurance, and other basic living expenses.